 Six autonomous Volvo FH Trucks have been deployed at the mining company to transport limestone from an open pit to a nearby port.

-Volvo are strongly committed to the development of self-driving truck technology, seemingly as a bid to seize a large portion of the truck market of the future.
+Volvo is strongly committed to the development of self-driving truck technology, seemingly as a bid to seize a large portion of the truck market of the future.

-The Volvo stocks has been performing really well in recent years, beating 2019 Q1, Q2, Q3 and Q4 revenue expectations.
+The Volvo stocks has been performing really well in recent years before the pandemic, beating 2019 Q1, Q2, Q3 and Q4 revenue expectations.

 It’s also one of the leading self-driving car companies, that’s famous for its Autopilot feature (a semi-autonomous driving technology).

 Bear in mind that Tesla’s vision is to eventually advance their Autopilot feature to a full self-driving feature.
-And when that happens, the Tesla Semi will eventually become a self-driving electric truck.
+And when that happens, the Tesla Semi and the CyberTruck will eventually become self-driving electric trucks.

 Is Tesla a good self-driving truck stock?
 Yes, definitely.